Education > Article > The Gut-Vagina-Bladder-Axis and UTIs

 We could not agree more.
 To support the prevention and management of UTIs, we need to restore balance to the urinary ecosystem by harmonising the gut-bladder-vagina axis.
 The following steps can be useful:

-• For those with rUTIs, conducting a microbiome test to comprehensively assess the vaginal and/or gut microbiome can be an important screening tool to detect reservoirs of UTI-implicated opportunistic microbes, such as E. coli, Enterococcus faecalis, and Gardnerella vaginalis.
-This can then pave the way for targeted microbiome interventions to bring balance back to these microbiome sites, as guided by a health professional, which might in turn help to re-balance the urinary microbiota.
+• It can also be helpful to comprehensively investigate the gut microbiome and/or vaginal microbiome too since both microbiome sites can be reservoirs of UTI-implicated opportunistic microbes, such as E. coli, E. faecalis, and G. vaginalis.
+This can pave the way for targeted microbiome interventions to bring balance back to these microbiome sites too, as guided by a health professional, which might in turn help to further re-balance the urinary microbiota.

-• There has been a lot of research attention into the potential benefit of targeted probiotic supplementation for reducing the risk of UTIs24,25.
-In vitro research has highlighted the ability of an oral probiotic blend consisting of L. plantarum W21, L. acidophilus W22, L. salivarius W24, L. casei W56, L. helveticus W74, L. pentosus W2 (KCA1), and L. brevis W63 to inhibit the growth of various uropathogens, including E. coli, C. albicans, S. aureus, and P. aeruginosa.
+• There has been a lot of research attention into the potential benefit of targeted live bacteria supplementation for reducing the risk of UTIs.²⁴ ²⁵ In vitro research has highlighted the ability of an oral live bacteria blend consisting of L. plantarum W21, L. acidophilus W22, L. salivarius W24, L. casei W56, L. helveticus W74, Lactobacillus pentosus W2 (KCA1), and L. brevis W63 to inhibit the growth of various uropathogens, including E. coli, C. albicans, S. aureus, and P. aeruginosa.
 This likely occurs via a wide range of mechanisms, including the production of antibacterial agents such as lactic acid, hydrogen peroxide, and bacteriocins, competition with uropathogens for attachment sites and nutrients, and strengthening the epithelial barrier to improve its resilience to infection.

 • At the same time, it is imperative to identify and address the systemic drivers of low resilience of the urinary tract to infection.
-These include, but are not limited to, blood glucose dysregulation, low immunity, dehydration, and impaired structural integrity of the urothelium (lining of the urinary tract) which are arise due to a lack of oestrogen (e.g. during the menopause) and insufficient nutrient status, especially vitamin A, C, zinc, and vitamin D. Indeed, vitamin D has the ability to stimulate production of anti-microbial substances in the urinary epithelium, notably cathelicidin, when exposed to pathogenic bacteria which may help to strengthen the mucosal immunity of the urinary tract and make it more resilient to infection28,29.
+These include, but are not limited to, blood glucose dysregulation, low immunity, dehydration, and impaired structural integrity of the urothelium (lining of the urinary tract) which arises due to a lack of oestrogen (e.g. during menopause) and insufficient nutrient status, especially vitamin A, C, zinc, and vitamin D. Indeed, vitamin D has the ability to stimulate the production of anti-microbial substances in the urinary epithelium, notably cathelicidin, when exposed to pathogenic bacteria which may help to strengthen the mucosal immunity of the urinary tract and make it more resilient to infection.²⁸ ²⁹

 References